-2023: When I wrote this twelve years ago, I had no idea this post would be evergreen.
-Most things come and go quickly but every product and service I mentioned here is still a thing, a decade later.
-In fact, it’s become so mainstream that Gwyneth Paltrow’s This Smells Like My Vagina candle is a huge seller on her lifestyle/vanity brand, Goop.
-It has cedar notes, which must come in handy when she’s trying to keep moths out of her cashmere panties.
+2024: When I wrote this thirteen years ago, I had no idea this post would be evergreen.
+Most things come and go quickly but every product and service I mentioned here is still a thing, more than a decade later.
+In fact, it’s become so mainstream that Gwyneth Paltrow’s This Smells Like My Vagina candle became a bestseller on her lifestyle/vanity brand, Goop.
+It had cedar notes, which must have come in handy when she was trying to keep moths out of her cashmere panties.
+It’s been replaced with the Hands Off My Vagina candle, which, while topical, might not set the most date-friendly mood.
 Then there’s her jade egg, purported to balance hormones when inserted in the, well, you know.
 She had to walk that claim back . . . a little bow-leggedly, perhaps?
+(It’s listed as Final Sale.
+Get one while you can so you won’t have to shove some phony-baloney stone up your yoni.)

 But I digress.
 Without further ado, here is how you can still pimp your vajajay for Valentine’s Day.